frankshearar/Home/NuGet-Sign-Command.md

 ### Validation on Sign
 The sign command should perform the following validations before attempting to sign the package -
  1. Validate that the package exists on disk and the process has Read/Write access to the package.
- 2. If -OutputDirectory if passed, validate that the process has write access to the path.
+ 2. If `-OutputDirectory` if passed, validate that the process has write access to the path.
- 3.
+ 3. Validate that the user has supplied a valid certificate through all of the options.
+ 4. If the certificate is password protected, validate that the user supplied a password using the `-CertificatePassphrase` option.
+ 5. Validate that the resolved certificate is currently valid.
+ 7. Validate that the certificate contains a private key or the user has provided the `-CryptographicSignatureProvider` and `-KeyContainer` options.
+ 6. Validate that the user has passed a valid timestamper url using the `-Timestamper` option.
+ 8. Logical validation on all the supplied options.

 ### Corresponding commands